markstrempel/dotnetcore-gregex/README.md

 ### Usage

 The main entry point is the ```Gregex``` class it allows you to construct expressions.
-You can use the Matcher class to match these expressions against IEnumerables.
+You can use the Matcher class to match these expressions against instances of IEnumerable.

 Example:
 ```